Kremsmünster Abbey: History

-Among the abbots of the 18th century the most prominent and distinguished was Alexander Fixlmillner (1731–1759), who built the great observatory, constructed many roads on the monastic estate, and was a man of edifying life and great charity to the poor.
+Among the abbots of the 18th century, the most prominent and distinguished was Alexander Fixlmillner (1731–1759), who built the great observatory, constructed many roads on the monastic estate, and was a man of edifying life and great charity to the poor.
 His nephew Placidus Fixlmillner, the first astronomer to compute the orbit of Uranus, was later appointed the director of the observatory.

-Towards the end of the 18th century the policy of Emperor Joseph II with regard to the religious houses of his empire threatened to close Kremsmünster, like many others, but it was fortunate enough to escape.
+Towards the end of the 18th century, the policy of Emperor Joseph II with regard to the religious houses of his empire threatened to close Kremsmünster, like many others, but it was fortunate enough to escape.

-The abbey suffered a great deal during the Napoleonic wars, and was slow in recovering its position.
-It was not until the abbacy of Thomas Mitterndorfer (1840–1860) that, having recovered its material security, and re-established learning and discipline, it regained its former prestige.
-One of the most illustrious abbots in the 19th century was Dom Cölestin Ganglbauer (died 1889), who celebrated in 1877 the 1100th anniversary of the foundation, became Archbishop of Vienna in 1881 and was raised to the cardinalate in 1884.
-In the 20th century Dom Leander Czerny, the distinguished entomologist, was abbot from 1905 to 1929.
+The abbey suffered a great deal during the Napoleonic Wars, and was slow in recovering its position.
+It was not until the abbacy of Thomas Mitterndorfer (1840–1860) that, having recovered its material security and re-established learning and discipline, Kremsmünster regained its former prestige.
+19th-century abbot Cölestin Ganglbauer (died 1889), who celebrated in 1877 the 1100th anniversary of the foundation, became Archbishop of Vienna in 1881 and was raised to the cardinalate in 1884.
+In the 20th century, Leander Czerny, the entomologist, was abbot from 1905 to 1929.

-Since 1625 the abbey has been a member of the Austrian Congregation, now within the Benedictine Confederation.
+Since 1625, Kremsmünster has been a member of the Austrian Congregation, now within the Benedictine Confederation.

 The abbey also played a role in the end of World War II, as it was here that on May 8, 1945, the exiled Slovak government capitulated to General Walton Walker leading the XX Corps of the 3rd US Army.

 Buildings

 From the middle of the 17th century, thanks to an extensive programme of construction largely reusing older building materials, the premises grew so large that in the whole of Austria they were second only to Melk.
-The architect and builder was Jakob Prandtauer, who was also responsible for the abbey church at Melk.
+The architect and builder was Jakob Prandtauer, who was also responsible for the designs of Melk Abbey.

-Kremsmünster reached its greatest extent in the south wing, which is about 290 metres long.
+Kremsmünster reached its greatest extent in the south wing, which is about 290 meters long.
 The most important rooms were situated here: the refectory, the library and the Emperor's Hall.
-The wing terminates to the east in the Mathematical Tower, 51 metres high, where the observatory is located (the Kremsmünster Sternwarte).
-There is an interesting collection of objects of natural history in the lower part of the observatory, which is eight stories high; and a curious feature is the series of fish-tanks decorated with statues and a colonnade.
+The wing terminates to the east in the Mathematical Tower, which is 51 meters high, where the observatory is located (the Kremsmünster Sternwarte).
+There is an interesting collection of objects of natural history in the lower part of the observatory, which is eight stories high; and features a series of fis -tanks decorated with statues and a colonnade.